Medical practice management refers to handling all organizational activities in a clinic.

 Whether an out-of-shelf or custom-built software is considered, the following steps help implement a new solution.

 1. Planning.
-Prepare a detailed plan for implementing new medical practice management software features.
+Prepare a detailed plan for implementing new EHR and practice management software features.
 It's recommended to define time frames, deliverables, and roles to involve

 2. Data migration.
 Configure the best option to migrate patient data from spreadsheets or a previous system to new software.